spacemeshos/docs/docs/start/smeshing/smeshing_adv/poet.md

 ## Running a PoET Server

 As with the rest of Spacemesh infrastructure, the PoET server is [open source](https://github.com/spacemeshos/poet) and permissionless.
 Anyone may run their own PoET server for personal or community use.
 For more information, see the [PoET Operator Manual](https://github.com/spacemeshos/poet/blob/develop/docs/poet_operator_manual.md) and feel free to ask questions in the [#poet channel](https://discord.com/channels/623195163510046732/1151165793590050867) on Discord.

 ## Updating the Node Configuration to Use Different PoET Servers

 Smeshers are free to use any PoET server they want.
 Multiple PoET servers can be added to the existing list of PoET servers in the [node configuration file](../smeshing_basic/advanced_config.md) or can even completely replace another set of PoET servers.

 Adding a PoET server with the same phase as the one being used by the smeshing node is simple:

 1. Stop the node.
 1. Update the configuration by adding the new PoET server to the list of existing servers (and remove any you do not wish to use).
 1. Start the node again.

 When the next PoET round starts, the node will start using the new set of PoET servers as per the updated configuration.

 ### Switching Phase

-If you wish to switch to one or multiple PoET servers that operate on a different phase, then the default set of PoET servers ensures that your node and the PoET server(s) you are using have the following configuration parameters set to the _same values_:
+If you wish to switch to one or multiple PoET servers that operate on a different phase than the default set of PoET servers ensures that your node and the PoET server(s) you are using have the following configuration parameters set to the _same values_:

 - `"phase-shift"`: The time (relative to the beginning of an epoch) when a new PoET round starts.
 For the default set of PoET servers, this value is **240 hours**.
 Lower values mean that the nodes starting to use the PoET server have to wait longer before they become eligible to collect rewards, while higher values mean that nodes have less time after fetching a PoET to publish their ATX to be eligible to collect rewards.
 - `"cycle-gap"`: The time between the end of a PoET round and the start of a new one.
 Larger values give nodes more time to generate a PoST - since this has to happen within the cycle gap to not miss an epoch.
 Smaller values give the PoET server more time to generate the PoET and collect more ticks.
-For the default set of PoET servers, this value is
+For the default set of PoET servers, this value is **12 hours**.
-  **12 hours**.

 You should also ensure that any custom PoET has the same `"genesis-time"` and `"epoch-duration"` properties as the mainnet (`"2023-07-14T08:00:00Z"` and 336 hours, respectively).

+**Note**: Switching to an earlier PoET phase than your node is currently using will result in your node missing one epoch of rewards.
+This is because you **must not** register at a PoET of a different phase and then try to use the PoET from the previous phase to generate a PoST.
+Doing this would allow you to accumulate ticks from two PoETs at the same time, which is not allowed and will result in your node being disqualified.

+Switching to a later PoET phase however is possible without missing rewards if done correctly.

 For step-by-step instructions, follow the guide below.